alxundr/testaged-coverage/README.md

 {
   "husky": {
     "hooks": {
-      "pre-commit": "node ./node_modules/testaged-coverage && <you can include other scripts here (e.g. lint-staged)>" }
+      "pre-commit": "testaged-coverage && <you can include other scripts here (e.g. lint-staged)>" }
   },
 }